genejones/blink/README.md

 ##Blink

 This is a sample, easy Arduino sketch based upon the Blink sketch.
+Secret Robot should automatically program our Arduino with this code on push to GitHub.

 It demonstrates the necessary Ino framework and Git pre-commit hooks for Secret Robot.

-Secret Robot should automatically upload this on push to GitHub.

 Here's how to get started:
 + Install the Ino framework.
 This is easy: ```pip install ino```.
 Only possible on Unix systems for now, sorry.